 A person designated as a member of a CFT may receive and disclose relevant information and records within the CFT, subject to the child, youth, or Non-Minor Dependent (NMD), and/or their parent or guardian signing an authorization to release information, as required depending upon the type of information.
-CDSS and DHCS have developed a universal release of information form to be used by the CFT.

 Completion of the CANS assessment requires effective engagement using a teaming approach.
-The CANS must be informed by CFT members, including the youth and family.
+CFT members, including the youth and family, must inform the CANS.
 The CANS assessment results must be shared, discussed, and used within the CFT process to support case planning and care coordination.